Perafron/perafron/README.md

 - 📫 How to reach me **Harshitagarwal0345@gmail.com**

-- ⚡ Fun fact **"🧑‍💻 Software engineer focused on Pyhton and data science,with a passion for problem-solving and continous learing."**
+- ⚡ Fun fact **"🧑‍💻 Software engineer focused on Python and data science,with a passion for problem-solving and continous learing."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">